Music

 “The worse singer I’ve ever heard.”

-Gregg didn’t grab a microphone at five years old and wow a crowd with his beautiful singing.
-Instead, he began performing in a high school musical theater only because all his friends were doing it.
-Yet after the music director at that show called him the worse singer she had ever heard (true story), Gregg began formal training in classical voice at the MacPhail Center for the Arts in Minneapolis and took his first steps to upgrade his singing.
+Gregg didn’t grab a microphone when he was five years old and wow a crowd with perfect pitch.
+He was 15 when he started singing in a high school musical, and even then it was only because all his friends were doing it.
+Yet when the music director called him the worse singer she had ever heard (true story), Gregg decided to begin classical voice training at the MacPhail Center for Music in Minneapolis.

-Over the years, Gregg developed his talent by studying with such Twin Cities musicians as Roberta Davis, Leon Thurman and Vicky Mountain.
+He later developed his talent for jazz by studying with Twin Cities music educators Roberta Davis, Leon Thurman and Vicky Mountain.

-Today, with more than 30 years of experience, Gregg has performed as a jazz solo artist, as a member of a vocal jazz quartet, as singer and master of ceremonies with the Minnesota Jazz Orchestra, an 16-piece big band.
+With more than 30 years of experience, Gregg has performed as a jazz soloist, as a member of a vocal jazz quartet, and as singer and emcee with the Minnesota Jazz Orchestra, a 16-piece big band.

-He’s performed at many Upper Midwest venues, including the Dakota Bar and Grill, The Times Bar & Café, Mystic Lake Casino, Bryant Lake Bowl, the Twin Cities Jazz Festival and the Wabasha Street Caves (Minneapolis/St. Paul), Winter’s Jazz Club, and Davenport’s (Chicago).
+He’s appeared at venues across the Upper Midwest, including the Dakota, The Times Bar & Café, Mystic Lake Casino, Artist’s Quarter, Bryant Lake Bowl, the Twin Cities Jazz Festival and the Wabasha Street Caves (Minneapolis-St. Paul), as well as Winter’s Jazz Club and Davenport’s in Chicago.

 “I Didn’t Know What Time It Was” from the album Starting Point: